ZennerIoT/ex_audit/README.md

 Also, new functions are added to the repository:

 - `history/2`: lists all versions of the given struct ordered from oldest to newest
+- `latest/`: gets the latest version of the given struct
 - `revert/2`: rolls the referenced entity back to the state it was before the given version was changed